ThomasPfuhl/gdm/README.md

 # GDM — Generic Data Module

-thomas.pfuhl@mfn-berlin.de
-DFG-Projekt gfbio
+funded by the DFG-Projekt gfbio [German Federation For Biological Data](https://www.gfbio.org)
+written by thomas.pfuhl@mfn-berlin.de at the [Naturkundemuseum Berlin](https://www.naturkundemuseum.berlin)

 ## Purpose
 Provide a webframework with CRUD functionalities for any relational data base.
-The underlying data architecture is generated 'on build' when deploying with docker.
-It can also be modified 'on-run' via a set of php scripts.
+The underlying data architecture is generated 'on build' but can also be modified 'on-run'.

 ## Implementation
 - Laravel 5.1